SMLC-NYSBC/TARDIS/docs/usage/2d_membrane.rst

     - :guilabel:`default:` 1000
     - :guilabel:`Allowed options:` Int value between 250 and 5000.

+:bash:`-cc` or :bash:`--connect_cylinder`: Cylinder radius used to filter unconnected components.
+    - :guilabel:`Example:` To minimize false positives when linking membranes, we limit the search area to a cylindrical radius specified in angstroms.
+For each spline, we find the direction the filament end is pointing in and look for another filament that is oriented in the same direction.
+The ends of these filaments must be located within this cylinder to be considered connected.

+    - :guilabel:`default:` 40
+    - :guilabel:`Allowed options:` Float value between 0 - inf

+:bash:`-cm` or :bash:`--connect_membranes`: Cylinder radius used to filter unconnected components.
+    - :guilabel:`Example:` To address the issue where membrane are mistakenly identified as two different filaments, we use a filtering technique.
+This involves identifying the direction each membranes end points and then linking any membranes that are facing the same direction and are within a certain distance from each other, measured in angstroms.
+This distance threshold determines how far apart two membranes can be, while still being considered as a single unit if they are oriented in the same direction.

+    - :guilabel:`default:` 1000
+    - :guilabel:`Allowed options:` Float value between 0 - inf

 :bash:`-dv` or :bash:`--device`: Define which device to use for inference.
     - :guilabel:`Example:` You can use :bash:`-dv gpu` to use the first available gpu on your system.